 All that derives directly from this Goodness is everlasting, since the seal of Goodness impresses an imprint that never alters.
 Whatever rains from It immediately is fully free, for it is not constrained by any influence of other things.

-These exceptionally beautiful lines affirm in solemn cadences that what is made directly by God is immortal — “non ha poi fine” (68) — and free: “libero è tutto” (71).
-Liberty is the result of not being subject to the power of the heavens — the “new things” of Paradiso 7.72 — as Beatrice confirmed in Paradiso 4, following Marco Lombardo in Purgatorio 16.
-The verb soggiacere in “non soggiace / a la virtute de le cose nove” (Par.
-7.71-72) recalls the paradox of free will and our willing subjection to God as expressed by Marco Lombado: “liberi soggiacete” (Purg.
-16.80).
+These exceptionally beautiful lines affirm in solemn cadences that what is made directly by God is immortal — “non ha poi fine” (it has no end [Par.
+7.68]) — and free: “libero è tutto” (is fully free [Par.
+7.71]).
+Our immortality is the result of being created directly by God, as is our liberty.
+We are free because we are not subject to the power of the heavens: the “new things” of Paradiso 7.72.

+Our immortality and our freedom as creatures created directly by God is the good news.
 The good news however turns bad.
-Humans received those gifts but they lost those original gifts as a result of original sin, which caused us to fall from our native nobility.
+Humans did indeed receive these gifts.
+But we lost these original gifts as a result of original sin, which caused us to fall from our native nobility.

 The strangely “happy” ending to a theologically gloomy canto is captured by the joyfulness of the linguistic play on “d” in Paradiso 7.10-12, which echo a similar play in Paradiso 5.119-23: